jsenn/jsenn.github.io/content/posts/2022-01-21-labysqueak.md

 To calculate the frequency of return of the echoes, let's simplify the problem a bit by pretending that the clap occurs in the plane of the labyrinth--in other words, at ground level.
 Let's also assume that the clap occurs in the exact center of the labyrinth.
-Finally, let's assume that the bricks all have the same width $$b$$.
+Finally, let's assume that the bricks all have the same width \(b\).
 The sound wave in this picture is an ever-widening circle originating in the shared center of the labyrinth's concentric rings: